 When even toothbrush manufacturers now claim to use artificial intelligence (AI) in their products, it’s a sign—not that AI has come so far as to be ubiquitous, but that there’s definite confusion about the meaning of the term.

-RPA vs. AI: What’s the difference?
+RPA Vs. AI Vs. machine learning: What’s the difference?

 Robotic Process Automation